 Deputy Coordinator: For Students

-Rabia Khan is responsible for Title IX compliance in matters involving students, including training, education, communication, and investigation of complaints.
-Contact Rabia Khan, Assistant to the Vice President (Office of Student Development) at firstname.lastname@example.org or 773-508-8016.
+Rabia Khan Harvey is responsible for Title IX compliance in matters involving students, including training, education, communication, and investigation of complaints.
+Contact Rabia Khan Harvey, Assistant Dean of Students (Office of the Dean of Students) at firstname.lastname@example.org or 773-508-8016.

 Deputy Coordinator: For Athletics

-Molly Sullivan is responsible for Title IX compliance in matters involving student athletes, coaches and athletic administrators and staff, including training, education, communication, and investigation of complaints and will facilitate the handling of the complaint with the appropriate Loyola office.
-Contact Molly Sullivan, Assistant Athletics Director, at email@example.com or 773-508-2719.
+Jay Malcolm is responsible for Title IX compliance in matters involving student-athletes, coaches and athletic administrators and staff, including training, education, communication, and investigation of complaints and will facilitate the handling of the complaint with the appropriate Loyola office.
+Contact Jay Malcolm, Associate Athletics Director for Compliance at firstname.lastname@example.org or 773-508-3884.

 Deputy Coordinator: For Faculty, Staff, and Visitors

 Danielle Hanson is responsible for Title IX compliance in matters involving faculty, staff and visitors, including training, education, communication, and investigation of complaints.
-Contact Danielle Hanson, Human Resources Manager, at firstname.lastname@example.org or 773-508-3962.
+Contact Danielle Hanson, Title IX Deputy Coordinator/Director of Process Improvement and Technology Advancement at email@example.com or 773-508-3962.

-Additionally, to file a complaint of sexual harassment, you are strongly encouraged to contact the appropriate office listed below or use the EthicsLine Reporting Hotline.
+To file a complaint on the basis of gender, including any form of sexual harassment, sexual assault, dating violence, and stalking, you are strongly encouraged to contact the appropriate office listed below or use the EthicsLine Reporting Hotline.

-- Students: Contact Rabia Khan, Assistant to the Vice President (Office of Student Development) located in Centennial Forum Student Union, 1125 W. Loyola Ave, Suite 100, 773-508-8016 or use the EthicsLine Reporting Hotline to file a complaint.
+- Students: Contact Rabia Khan Harvey, Assistant Dean of Students (Office of the Dean of Students) located in 6511 N. Sheridan, Damen Student Center, 3rd Floor, 773-508-8016 or use the EthicsLine Reporting Hotline to file a complaint.

 On Campus Resources